Loss Of Appetite Due To Chemotherapy

 • try not to worry as you can use the time between treatments to make up for lost eating

-It may also be that your child has indigestion.
+Your child may also have indigestion.
 If so, speak to your doctor who can give medicine to help.
 Chewing food well and resting after eating can help minimise indigestion too.
 If your child is producing a lot of saliva, encourage them to spit it out rather than swallowing it.

 How can I make sure my child having cancer treatment has enough calories?